simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 <img loading="lazy" class="border" style="padding: 1rem; margin: 1rem 0;" src="/images/2020-privacy-tips/requestmap-simpleanalytics.jpg" alt="Third-party scripts of Simple Analytics" />

 In the diagram above you only see requests going to servers of Simple Analytics: `simpleanalytics.com`, `simpleanalyticscdn.com`, and `simpleanalytics.io`.
 The fat pink circle is [our home page video](https://simpleanalytics.com/) which consumes the most bytes.
-We do use an external payment provider, but only load the script when you click on signup, hence in this image you don't see any external scripts.
+We also use an external payment provider, but we only load the script when the client clicks on the signup, hence in this image you don't see any external scripts.

 Compare that to another SaaS like Intercom:

 <img loading="lazy" class="border" style="padding: 1rem; margin: 1rem 0;" src="/images/2020-privacy-tips/requestmap-intercom.jpg" alt="Third-party scripts of Intercom" />

 There are many external scripts loaded from all kinds of different domains.
-I'm not saying this is good or bad, just check for yourself if all those external parties are needed.
+I'm not saying this is good or bad, but its a good practice to double check if all those external parties are needed.
 Run the [Request Map Generator](https://requestmap.webperf.tools/) and see what services you don't need.

 <blockquote role="alert">
   Remember that all external parties can access the data being displayed on the page.
 If your visitors are logged in and see critical data, these external parties can see that as well.